 The above 5-shot group is decent for factory ammo.

-The above 10-shot target is actually two individual groups, where I fired five rounds and made a parallax adjustment before shooting the next found rounds.
+The above 10-shot target is actually two individual groups, where I fired five rounds and made a parallax adjustment before shooting the next five rounds.

 Overall, I believe the new Federal Premium Gold Medal Berger 6.5mm Creedmoor 130gr Hybrid Open Tip Match is worthy of the Federal Premium Gold Medal name, and those shooters who do not reload should seriously consider this ammo.